 You do get the HiBy Music app as standard out of the box though there is no option to dual boot into HiBy Music unlike FiiO’s Pure Player and iBasso’s Mango OS.

 I do have to make some advance caveats as the version I have is not as complete as the version people will receive on the Indiegogo campaign.

-Without Google Services and Google Play APK all apps management is done through sideloading.
+Without Google Services and Google Play APK, all app management is done through sideloading.
 Basically, loading apps onto a memory card and then using the stock file manager app to install them on the R6.

-Out of the six or seven apps I loaded only those that required Google Services to operate, such as Hificast, did not install and operate successfully.
-Apps such as BubbleUPnP and Antutu installed and worked just fine.
+Out of the six or seven apps, I loaded only those that required Google Services to operate, such as Hificast, which did not install and operate successfully.
+Apps such as BubbleUPnP and Antutu were installed and worked just fine.

 The Chinese market currently has access to alternative apps from the installed Cool APK marketplace to download whatever they want but I highly doubt we will see this on the international version when Google Play comes as standard.

 The Antutu results of the R6 are the best results I have seen to date in terms of operational stability and performance of Android on a DAP.
 The ranking information positions the R6 as that of a mid-performing smartphone which is excellent considering smartphones are generally geared for speed and graphics rather than pure audio.

 Of particular note was the general usability or UX score which was 3k points higher than the X7ii and 6k points higher than the DX200.
 Also, both RAM and CPU performance scores were noticeably superior to both DAPs.

 Apologies for the lack of quality on the DX200 screenshot, it was done a while ago and I wanted to retain the out of the box performance score rather than the score now with a lot of apps loaded.
 The two contrasting scores are like for like in terms of app weighting.